whoisdsmith/AI-MTHRFCKR/AI-Music/Audio-Pretrained-Model/Audio-Pretrained-Model.md

-# Audio and Speech Pre-trained Models
+# Audio And Speech Pre-trained Models

 ---

 ![](Logo.jpg)

-## What is pre-trained Model?
+## What Is Pre-trained Model?

-A pre-trained model is a model created by some one else to solve a similar problem.
-Instead of building a model from scratch to solve a similar problem, we can use the model trained on other problem as a starting point.
-A pre-trained model may not be 100% accurate in your application.
+A Pre-trained Model Is A Model Created By Some One Else To Solve A Similar Problem.
+Instead Of Building A Model From Scratch To Solve A Similar Problem, We Can Use The Model Trained On Other Problem As A Starting Point.
+A Pre-trained Model May Not Be 100% Accurate In Your Application.

 ## Other Pre-trained Models